v-for-vasya/Kelly-Criterion/README.md

 <code>kelly_portfolio_weights.py</code> calculates the weights of a Kelly portfolio with three assets given as a default example by solving for the maximum of geometric compounding for the portfolio using sequential quadratic programming.
 The weights of each portfolio asset are bound to -100% to 100% and the sum of all asset weights is bound to 100%.

-The bounds <code>b<code> for the maximum allocation weight for each asset can be decreased as the number of assets increases if one wishes to focus on removing idiosyncratic risk.
+The bounds <code>b</code> for the maximum allocation weight for each asset can be decreased as the number of assets increases if one wishes to focus on removing idiosyncratic risk.

 For more information see: http://wduwant.com/kelly/